Department of Labor Logo United States Department of Labor

 For the majority of industries with labor productivity growth between 1987 and 2000, the contribution of

-intermediate inputs intensity was the greatest source of such growth.
-During the three successive time
+intermediate inputs intensity was the primary source of such growth.
+For many industries that

 (computer and peripheral equipment, semiconductors and electronic components, communications